nicolaiarocci/nicolaiarocci.com/content/books.md

 ### 2024

+* The garden of the Finzi-Contini, Giorgio Bassani ★★★★☆
-* The Palestinian question, Edward W. Said ★★★★☆
+* The question of Palestine, Edward W. Said ★★★☆☆

 ### 2023